Wasp Nest Removal – Why?

 Once the activity has been located it is a decision of whether the nest is treated directly or whether the entry points are treated, in any case the treatment is similar.
 The chemicals used by our team will kill wasps on contact but not instantly, it allows time for the wasps to crawl the poison within the nest, thus killing off the rest of the infestation and the queen herself.

-Our pricing is always competitive, and with the best possible service
+Our pricing is competitive, and we offer the best possible services

 Aren’t they protected?